krzysztofgawrys/docker-logger/README.md

 For correct work Docker Logger you have to serve ```docker.sock``` as json file with ```CORS```. `Nginx` is one of the options for that.
 ### Internal Nginx
-1. Install nginx on yor system
+1. Install nginx on your system
 1. Configure nginx like below:
 ```shell
 server {